 - Pay a deposit

 The good part of cross-border e-commerce is that you don’t need to have a Chinese business license or any certification.
 The main disadvantage is that it’s pretty expensive.

-If you have the possibility to establish your business directly into China, and therefore get a Chinese business license and the required certifications, you can use Chinese e-commerce platforms such as Taobao, Tmall, JD.com, etc.
+If you have the possibility to establish your business directly in China, and therefore get a Chinese business license and the required certifications, you can use Chinese e-commerce platforms such as Taobao, Tmall, JD.com, etc.

 It’s cheaper than cross-border and the time to deliver your product is faster.
-The main problem is that you’ll need to understand Chinese or to hire someone that can deal with it on your behalf.
+The main problem is that you’ll need to understand Chinese or hire someone that can deal with it on your behalf.
 Because all the stores will be in Chinese.
 Otherwise, the process to open your store is similar to the one for a cross-border platform.